galvaner/Trooper/readme.txt

 Be aware that by not runnig the tasks parallel you will lost big advantage of this tool and the prediction will take longer time.

+More info how to run the prediction can be found in Predictor/RunPrediction.txt